 Accessibility needs relevant to content creators cluster around the need for clear and concise writing, using the formatting toolbar, and providing text alternatives.
 Content Accessibility Checklist Pictures are for puppies, not for paragraphs.
 Avoid images of text.
-Alternative text describes what the image means in this particular context.
-Color contrast is checked with eyedropper tools.
-Headings, lists and table header tags make pages navigable.
-Meaningful links work out of context, unlike click here to learn more.
-Language switches need tags, or "Español" becomes "A Spaniel."
-Instructions should not depend on color alone (in green) or sensory characteristics (left column).
-Video and audio need accurate closed captions or transcripts PDF documents should be deleted out of love for mobile and screen reader users.
-New designs should be checked with automatic tools, mobile phones and real devices.
+Check color contrast with eyedropper tools.
+Differentiate with more than color alone ("in green") or a single sensory characteristic ("at left").
+Write meaningful links that work out of context; not "click here to learn more."
+Structure content with headings, lists and table headers.
+Write alternative text that describes what each image means in this particular context.
+Tag language switches, or "Español" becomes "A Spaniel."
+Provide captions or transcripts for video and audio.
+Delete PDF documents out of love for mobile and screen reader users.
+Test new designs with automatic tools, mobile phones and real people.